-- envmonly.spi: Programs only eNVM.
-The eNVM client has a simple message display program. - fabriconly.spi: Programs only the FPGA fabric.
-The FPGA fabric has a light-emitting diode (LED) blinking logic. - fabenvm.spi: Programs both the FPGA fabric and eNVM.
-The eNVM client has a message display program and the FPGA fabric has an LED blinking logic. - isp_demo.spi: This is the .spi file format version of isp_demo.stp file provided in <download folder>\sf2 isp using usb interface demo df\stapl programming file.
+- isp envm only.spi: Programs only eNVM.
+The eNVM client has a simple message display program. - isp fabric only.spi: Programs only the FPGA Fabric.
+The FPGA Fabric has a light-emitting diode (LED) blinking logic. - isp fabric and envm.spi: Programs both the FPGA Fabric and eNVM.
+The eNVM client has a message display program and the FPGA Fabric has an LED blinking logic. - isp demo.spi: This is the .spi file format version of isp demo.stp file provided in <download_folder>\sf2_isp_using_uart_interface_demo_df\stapl_programming_file.

-Note: For more information on generating .spi programming files refer to the "Appendix 6: Generating .spi Programming File using Libero" on page 29.
+Note: For more information on generating .spi programming files, refer to the "Appendix 6: Generating .spi Programming File using Libero" section on page 25.